-It’s time for Super Bowl 2020!
-Let’s take a look back at some weather records from Super Bowls past.
+It’s time for Super Bowl 2021!
+Let’s take a look back at some weather records from past Super Bowls.
 Where was the coldest Super Bowl?
 Where was the warmest?
-Plus, see our weather forecast update for this year’s event!
+What weather is expected this year?
+And, if you’re watching the game from home, find some fun and delicious game day recipe ideas.

 Super Bowl Weather Records

 Most Super Bowls have been played outdoors, where weather plays a significant role.
-In fact, only 20 of the previous 53 have been in domed stadiums (37.7%), while 33 have been outdoors in “warm weather” cities—like this year’s, which will be held at Hard Rock Stadium in Miami Gardens, FL!
+In fact, only 20 of the previous 53 have been in domed stadiums (37.7%), while 33 have been outdoors in warm-weather cities.
+The 2021 Super Bowl will be held in Tampa, Florida. on Sunday, Feb.
+7 at 6:30 p.m.
+ET.

 Where was the coldest Super Bowl?